Web Hosting in Nigeria: 5 Best Website Hosting Providers in 2021

 I knew the problem wasn't from me because our website design service is all about speed and conversion.
 But we checked again to be sure.

 Finally, I decided to ask for a refund on the three services just a day after.
-To my surprise, they didn’t refund me even though their refund policy clearly states that I can get a refund before 30 days.
+To my surprise, they didn't give me a refund even though their refund policy stated that I could get a refund before 30 days.
+Goes to prove that their so-called “Money back guarantee” is a hoax.

 My advice—don't bother checking out their pricing plans.
 They will frustrate you.
 I still have a basic hosting plan with them.
 So I will update this post if their service gets better.